opengisch/QField-docs/documentation/reference/qfieldcloud/jobs.md

 #### Troubleshoot

 A `process_projectfile` job might result in `FAILED` status.
-Check the non-exhaustive list of causes bellow:
+Check the non-exhaustive list of causes below:

 - The uploaded QGIS project file (`.qgs`/`.qgz`) is unreadable, incomplete, broken or wrong.
 Try to reupload the QGIS project file.
 - QGIS is crashing after opening the project file.
 Try to identify the layer that is causing the crash by removing one layer at time from the project and reuploading the QGIS project file.